alphagov/accessible-autocomplete/README.md

 Use this property to override the [BEM](http://getbem.com/) block name that the JavaScript component will use.
 You will need to rewrite the CSS class names to use your specified block name.

+#### `debounceMs` (default: `0`)

+Type: `number`

+When set to a value above 0, wait this number of ms after the last input keystroke before calling `source`.
+If a second key is pressed within the interval, the timer is reset.
+This allows you to limit the number of requests the autocomplete will make – for example, when `source` talks to an expensive API and one request per keystroke with a large number of users would overwhelm the server.

 #### `defaultValue` (default: `''`)

 Type: `string`